Chapter 2:

 “You're saying Osric said your name at three weeks old, and he hasn’t made a noise in the six months since?”

-Osric peers down the stairs at Catalina and Edith at the dining table.
+Osric peers down the stairs at Catalina and Edith arguing at the dining table.

 “I delivered a healthy baby boy,” Edith says in her mature voice.
 The deeper, calming tone soothes Catalina, and she plops back down into her chair.

-Edith, startled, knocks over her chair as she stands and turns to look at Osric.
+Edith, startled, knocks over her chair as she stands, spinning around to Osric.
 Catalina’s face fills with excitement.

 “I knew you could talk!”
 Catalina rushes up the stairs, scoops Osric into her arms, and the two of them start spinning in celebration.

-“Hey, can u speak again.”
+“Hey, can you speak again.”
 Catalina eagerly awaits a response.

 “He—hello,” Osric replies sheepishly.